etcd-io/etcd/Documentation/op-guide/clustering.md

 https://discovery.etcd.io/3e86b59982e49066c5d813af1c2e2579cbf573de
 ```

-This will create the cluster with an initial (default) size of 3 members.
+This will create the cluster with an initial size of 3 members.
 If no size is specified, a default of 3 is used.

 ```
 ETCD_DISCOVERY=https://discovery.etcd.io/3e86b59982e49066c5d813af1c2e2579cbf573de